-- Other types of visual impairment, including distorted vision, sensitivity to light, difficulty seeing at night and seeing halos around lights
+- Distorted vision, sensitivity to light, difficulty seeing at night and seeing halos around light

-- Painful, tiny blisters (epithelial blisters) on the surface of your cornea — caused by excess fluid within the cornea
+- Painful, tiny blisters on the surface of your cornea

-- A cornea that is cloudy or hazy in appearance
+- A cornea that looks cloudy or hazy

 When to see a doctor

-If you experience some of these symptoms, and especially if they get worse over time, see your eye doctor (ophthalmologist or optometrist).
+If you experience some of these signs and symptoms, and especially if they get worse over time, see an eye specialist (ophthalmologist).
 If symptoms develop suddenly, call an ophthalmologist for an urgent appointment.
 Other eye conditions that cause the same symptoms as Fuchs' dystrophy also require prompt treatment.